RichardLuo0/vscode-frosted-glass-theme/README.md

 * **Every time vscode updates, you have to re-enable**
 ### For Linux and perhaps MacOS user
 You need to set `window.titleBarStyle` to `custom` to see the effect.
 Otherwise the effect is very limited.
-## Or install via `Custom CSS and JS Loader` extension
-* Download files in `inject/` folder from this repo
-* Follow the instruction in "Custom CSS and JS Loader" extension and import only the `.js` file (The css is imported automatically)
-* You can modify the theme by changing variables
 ## Uninstall
 * Open command panel, type in "Frosted Glass Theme: Disable", press enter
 * Uninstall from the extension panel as usual